LambdaSharp/LambdaSharpTool/Docs/syntax/Module-App.md

 The `App` declaration adds two nested resources:
 * `${AppName}::Bucket` is a CloudFormation stack using the [LambdaSharp.App.Bucket](~/Modules/LambdaSharp-App-Bucket.md) module.
 * `${AppName}::Api` is a nested CloudFormation stack using the [LambdaSharp.App.Api](~/Modules/LambdaSharp-App-Api.md) module.
+* `${AppName}::EventBus` is an optional nested CloudFormation stack using the [LambdaSharp.App.EventBus](~/Modules/LambdaSharp-App-Api.md) module.
+It is only created when the app has event sources.

 The nested stacks have output values that can be used to initialize other resources in the stack.